 Many of his works still stand the time which is a major feat for any street art which can often suffer a very quick and transient life.

-As an example, this header is from a Collingwood installation which has run since 2007 and the other (upper left corner) has run for nearly 9 years around St.Kilda.
+As an example, this header and shown above is from a Collingwood installation which has run since 2007 and the other (upper left corner) has run for nearly 9 years around St.Kilda.

 The fact that they are still there and have not been dissed is a marvel and an exception to most rules – Now that’s what I call respect!